ssenmosip/mosip-temp-documentation/FRS-ID-Repository.md

 Upon receiving a request to retrieve identity details of an individual based on input RID and type as an optional parameter, the system performs the following steps to retrieve the stored identity details and related documents:
 1. Retrieves UIN mapped to input RID
 1. Validates if mapped UIN is 'ACTIVATED'
-1. Retrieves latest ID of Individual
+1. Retrieves latest ID of individual
 1. The system retrieves and sends a response based on the type of request as follows:
    * If demographic details are requested, system retrieves demographic documents in the response
    * If biometric details are requested, system retrieves biometric documents in the response